Denmark and the euro: European Monetary System and pre-euro monetary co-operation

 The next attempt to create monetary stability in the EEC (today EU) was the European Monetary System which was established in 1979.
 In the beginning Denmark was 1 out of 8 participating countries in the EMS.
 The EMS created a system of European Currency Unit and an Exchange Rate Mechanism.
 The system set up a central rate and then bilateral rates were established between members.
-The EMS was similar to the Bretton Woods system but did not officially have an individual currency at the center, but Germany came to dominate the monetary system, due to Germany's size relative to the other participating countries and their central bank's success with controlling inflation.
+The EMS was similar to the Bretton Woods system but did not officially have an individual currency at the centre, but Germany came to dominate the monetary system, due to Germany's size relative to the other participating countries and their central bank's success with controlling inflation.

 The EMS provided a stable system though it was still possible to have adjustable exchange rates and the Danish government used any opportunity to devaluate the currency.
 The Danish economy experienced economic issues in the 1980s, and the government introduced several economic reforms.
 The economic issues were triggered by the world-wide recession in 1973-72 which were caused by a combination of the exhaustion of the Fordist production method of mass production and consumption and increase of oil prices due to the Arab-Israeli war.
 These exogenous shocks hurt the Danish economy hard and the recession caused inflationary pressures.
 Denmark saw a rise of inflation and unemployment.
 Inflation kept increasing due to attempts by firms to gain profit by raising prices, while a formal system of wage-price indexation increased levels of wages.
 The most significant reform was the decision to opt for a fixed exchange rate policy in 1982 and the government stopped devaluating the Danish currency.
 The currency was then pegged against the German D-mark.

 The next step for European monetary integration was the entrance into the third stage of the EMU with the adoption of the Euro.
 Denmark would not enter the third phase of the EMU with the other EU countries due to the opt-out of the EMU and would therefore not adopt the common currency.
 In 1998 Denmark entered an agreement with the EU about participating in the Exchange Rate Mechanism II with a narrow fluctuation band of +/- 2.25 pct instead of the +/- 15pct which is the standard fluctuation band in the mechanism.
 This agreement was negotiated and finalised in the ECOFIN Council 25–27 September 1998.
 The main difference between ERM and ERM II is that the currencies participating in the ERM II system are no longer linked to bilateral parities with other participating currencies as they were in the original ERM system, but instead linked to the Euro.